DimitriKenne/CPOLYMESH/README.md

     - Marco Vianello  <marcov@math.unipd.it>

 ## Thank you to
-Prof. Dr. hab.
-Leokadia Biales-Ciez for her help in developing this work.
+Leokadia Białas-Cież for her help in developing this work.

 ## References
-1. L. Białas-Cież, D. J. Kenne, A. Sommariva, and M. Vianello, ``Chebyshev admissible meshes and Lebesgue constants of complex polynomial projections," J. Comput.
+1. L. Białas-Cież, D. J. Kenne, A. Sommariva, and M. Vianello, "Chebyshev admissible meshes and Lebesgue constants of complex polynomial projections", J. Comput.
 Appl.
 Math., vol. 443, p.
 115766, 2024.